 Honda has been making its CB1000R “Neo Sports Café” since 2018.
-It has always been a good-looking bike, even though it hasn’t been a class leader in the naked motorcycle segment, with bikes like the Yamaha MT-09 SP and BMW S 1000 R taking top honours.
+It has always been a good-looking bike, even though it hasn’t been a class leader in the naked motorcycle segment, with bikes like the Yamaha MT-09 SP (not a great looking bike… but a great one to ride!) and BMW S 1000 R taking top honours.

 But I’ve always thought the CB1000R has been the best-looking motorcycle in the naked sports segment, with its nod to retro in the round headlight, swooping exhaust headers, and the single sided swingarm.